-In 2023 for 2024 entry, there were 830 applications for 195 places, 248 at first preference, 290 second preference and 292 at third preference.
-The Admissions Committee applied the criteria and offered places to 19 children under criterion 1a (Children in Care).
+In 2024 for 2025 entry, there were 790 applications for 195 places.
+The Admissions Committee applied the criteria and offered places to 20 children under criterion 1a (Children in Care).
 0 children under criterion 1b (Children with special social or medical circumstances).
 28 children under criterion 2 (Pupils from All Saints, Claytonle-Moors and St James, Altham).
-148 children under criterion 3 (attendance at a Christian Trinitarian Church, 53 of whom had a sibling already in school).
+147 children under criterion 3 (attendance at a Christian Trinitarian Church, 54 of whom had a sibling already in school).
 No children under any other criteria were offered places.